2023 Award Program Regulations

 - Equipment purchased with project funds will be deemed to belong to the sponsoring institution when the project has been completed, if the sponsoring institution is a university or public hospital.
 In all other cases, equipment remains the property of the Physiotherapy Foundation of Canada.
 Following consultation with the investigator and the SAC, the Physiotherapy Foundation of Canada will determine the disposition of all such equipment on the termination of the grant.

-Due to small amount of funds, PFC is mainly interested in funding pilot or feasibility projects in any of the following areas, as related to equity, diversity, inclusion and belonging:
+Due to small amount of funds, PFC is mainly interested in funding pilot or feasibility projects in any of the following areas, as related to pain science:

 Research at the cellular level describing biological mechanisms and their interactions.
 This type of research may be conducted in laboratories on tissue samples, animals or human subjects.
 In the course of such research, hypotheses may be raised that may justify further clinical investigation (i.e. clinical research).